 The couple stopped on the way to talking to the locals.

 The pics of the walk remind us of the time when William and Catherine returned to Angelsey after their wedding in 2011.
 We used to get a glimpse of the then newly married couple spending time walking along the beach.

 For the second part of the day Catherine was in her comfort zone when it came to style.
-The country girl, Duchess of Cambridge wore Dubarry of Ireland Friel Utility Jacket in olive.
+The country girl, The Duchess of Cambridge wore Dubarry of Ireland Friel Utility Jacket in olive.
 Thanks to Caroline Parr for the id.

 The €349 jacket is described as, “An elegant country sports jacket, the Friel has GORE-TEX technology with a lightweight fill, meaning waterproof warmth without bulk.
 A belted waist gives a flattering, tailored silhouette that pairs brilliantly with stretch jeans and over a warm knit.”
-Trim Tailored for excellent shape and the fit, Crease-resistant jacket has Concealed centre front zip, Leather-covered belt buckles Back vents with hidden snaps.
+Trim Tailored for excellent shape and fit, Crease-resistant jacket has Concealed centre front zip, Leather-covered belt buckles Back vents with hidden snaps.
 It is currently available in three colours.

 Underneath the jacket, Catherine was wearing Barbour by Alexa Chung Bella Shirt.
-Thanks to Laura on twitter for the quick id.
-The navy/olive check £99 shirt is a modern update on the classic Barbour shirt, the Bella is made from soft, smooth cotton in an easy button-up design that makes a statement thanks to the ruffles and tie neck.
+Thanks to Laura on Twitter for the quick id.
+The navy/olive check £99 shirt is a modern update on the classic Barbour shirt, the Bella is made from soft, smooth cotton in an easy button-up design that makes a statement thanks to the ruffles and ties neck.
 The shirt is also available in red print on John Lewis,

 As expected her trusty Penelope Chilvers Long Tassel Boots were back today.